Ainak Wala Jin: Popularity

 The team was also invited by Imran Khan, the Pakistani cricketer turned politician, to raise funds for his Shaukat Khanum Memorial Cancer Hospital & Research Centre and, in this connection, the entire play team, along with the play director Hafeez Tahir, had the honour of performing before Princess Diana, Princess of Wales and Imran Khan in 1996.
+The play has also been presented on stage at the Alhamra Arts Council, Lahore, Pakistan.